kanavmittal314/verification-lab-berkeley/moore.md

 > ## Note
 > The current state of the design is itself the output, given this convenient 1:1 mapping of the bit-level representations of the current state and output.

+## Instructions

+Fill in the blank cells in the above state transition and outputs tables.
+This will later help you when you write assertions!

 ---

 # Time to write assertions!